Rapid Spectral Parameter Prediction for Black Hole X-Ray Binaries using Physicalised Autoencoders: Results

 \subsection{Model Evaluation and Analysis}

 We evaluated the saliency of the decoder and autoencoder on the validation dataset.
-The decoder's saliency produces five values per input, indicating the gradient for each parameter of the spectral model with respect to the loss function.
-We take the average ($\mu$) and standard deviation ($\sigma$) over the dataset and normalise them by the smallest $\mu$, shown in table~\ref{tab:decoder_saliency}.

-$\Gamma$ and $f_{\rm sc}$ show the smallest saliencies; therefore, these parameters have the lowest impact on the network's prediction.
-In contrast, $kT_{\rm disk}$ and $N$ show the greatest saliencies, influencing the network's prediction the most.
-However, $kT_{\rm disk}$ and $N$ also show the most significant variance.
+The decoder's saliency produces five values per spectrum, indicating the gradient for each parameter of the spectral model with respect to the loss function.
+We take the average ($S_\mu$) and standard deviation ($S_\sigma$) over the dataset and normalise them by the smallest $S_\mu$, as the relative weights are what is important, shown in table~\ref{tab:decoder_saliency}. $\Gamma$ and $f_{\rm sc}$ show the smallest saliencies; therefore, these parameters have the lowest impact on the network's prediction.
+In contrast, $kT_{\rm disk}$ and $N$ show the greatest saliencies, influencing the network's prediction the most; however, they also show the most significant variance.

-The autoencoder's saliency is the same length as the spectra, so we show four examples.
+The autoencoder's saliency has the same dimension as the spectra, so we show four examples.
 We binned the encoder's saliency into 30 regions to more easily visualise the overall trend, as shown in Figure~\ref{fig:autoencoder_saliency}.
 The Figure shows the reconstructed spectrum (orange) and saliency (green line) alongside the original spectrum (blue) and residuals (blue) compared to a zero line (black).
 The x-axis represents the energy in keV, the y-axis represents the scaled logarithmic counts for the spectra and residuals, and the y-axis is arbitrary for the saliency.
+The horizontal line artefacts seen in the spectra of the bottom two plots are due to the logarithmic transform of zero count values, so they are assigned the lowest positive value, resulting in the horizontal lines.

-The autoencoder saliencies generally place the most importance on the MTB peak around 0-2 keV.
-For the softer spectra (left and bottom right), the network also focused on the point where the power law began to dominate the MTB flux, around 2 keV (top left and bottom right), or at higher energies in the 4-7 keV range (bottom left).
+The autoencoder saliencies generally place the most importance on the MTD peak around 0-2 keV.
+For the softer spectra (left column and bottom right), the network also focused on the point where the power law began to dominate the MTD flux, around 2 keV (top left and bottom right), or at higher energies in the 4-7 keV range (bottom left).
 Generally above 7 keV, the network places less significance on the values.
 For the harder spectrum (top right), the saliency is more evenly distributed throughout the energy range.